alexharper84/MySql-Burger-Joint/README.md

 ### Overview

-Add an order name to enter data into MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
-We followed the MVC design pattern; used Node and MySQL to query and route data in our app, and Handlebars to generate your HTML.

 * MySql Burger Joint lets users input burger orders.

 * When an order name is submitted, the order name will show on the left side of the page.